F5Networks/f5-declarative-onboarding/docs/authentication.rst

 localhost with GET or DELETE requests, so you may issue POST requests with a suitable "action" values instead.

-Because AS3 is an iControl LX extension, you can authenticate by including one of the following **header** values in your HTTP requests.
+Because Declarative Onboarding is an iControl LX extension, you can authenticate by including one of the following **header** values in your HTTP requests.

 Basic Auth
 ~~~~~~~~~~